 Most companies use fixed budgets, which means that they routinely deal with large variations between actual and budgeted results.
 This also tends to cause a lack of reliance by employees on the budget, and in the variances derived from it.

 A good way to mitigate the disadvantages of a fixed budget are to combine it with continuous budgeting, where you add a new budget period onto the end of the budget as soon as the most recent budget period has been concluded.
-By doing so, you gradually incorporate the actual results of the most recent period into the budget.
+By doing so, you gradually incorporate the actual results of the most recent period into the budget, and also maintain a full-year budget at all times.

 The fixed budget is not effective for evaluating the performance of cost centers.
 For example, a cost center manager may be given a large fixed budget, and will make expenditures below the budget and be rewarded for doing so, even though a much larger overall decline in company revenues should have mandated a much larger expense reduction.
 The same problem arises if revenues are much higher than expected - the managers of cost centers have to spend more than the amounts indicated in the baseline fixed budget, and so appear to have unfavorable variances, even though they are simply doing what is needed to keep up with customer demand.